 Many councils elect to keep life simple and allow no new housing at all, infill or not, outside development boundaries.

 This means it’s essential to check the policy status of a plot, before making assumptions about whether you can build on it.
 Always look at the Local Plan or LDF first.

-Assuming you’ve found a potential infill plot in an area where infill development is allowed, how do you know what you can build on it?
+So, you’ve found a plot with infill potential, but how do you know what you can build on it?

-If they’re bungalows, the likelihood is you’ll have to build a bungalow, although you might be able to stretch to a chalet with the first-floor rooms in the roof.
+If they’re bungalows, the likelihood is you’ll have to build a bungalow.
 If the neighbours are houses, then another house would probably fit in best.

 There are no hard and fast rules, but an infill house must fit in with its neighbours to a reasonable degree.

 This refers to the sizes of plots and the position of houses within those plots.

 If the pattern is close-knit, you might be able to squeeze an infill plot in a gap of little more than 10 metres between houses.